Bryan-Thaoxaochay/TEKsystems_notes/1_week/summary/scrum.md

 a. this determines if the tasks are on track to be completed during the sprint
 - Velocity - sum of story points completed over 1 sprint
 a. used to determine how many story points to consider in future sprints
+b. keeping track of velocity allows the team to plan accordingly for future sprints

 ### Sprint
 #### Sprint Goal